Main railway line: Surmounting the main range

 A 1995 report commissioned by QR to investigate improving the clearance (loading gauge) through the tunnels so 2.9 m high ISO containers could be accommodated includes a section commenting on the original design.
 It states that:

-It goes on to comment on the Main Range section that:
+In relation to the Main Range section, it said:

-In 2013 QR called tenders for the lowering of the 11 tunnel floors to enable 9 ft 6 in ISO containers to be carried when the work is completed, expected to be by 2015.
+In 2013 QR called tenders for the lowering of the 11 tunnel floors to enable 9 ft 6 in ISO containers to be carried when the work is completed.
+The work was completed in 2020 during the COVID-19 shutdown.
+It also enabled QPB Baggage and Power Cars to be used on the Westlander between Brisbane and Charleville.

 East to the Capital

 The early realisation by the Queensland government of the advantages of rail transport over river transport resulted in the line being extended east and opened from Ipswich to Sherwood on 5 October 1874, Oxley Point (now Chelmer) on 4 February 1875 and on to Roma Street Station [situated beside the street named after the wife of the first Queensland Governor, Lady Diamantina Bowen (née di Roma), who also had the town of Roma, 511 km west of Roma St (which is the 0 km post on the QR system) on the western line named after her] on 7 July 1876 with the completion of the Albert Bridge over the Brisbane River between Oxley Point and Indooroopilly.
 As part of that project the line west of Ipswich was realigned with a new bridge over the Bremer River at Wulkuraka opening on 26 April 1875.
 Part of the original line remains to access the North Ipswich Railway Workshops Museum.

 Originally built as single track, the Roma St - Ipswich section was duplicated from 1885 to 1887, indicating how quickly the traffic volume grew on the line.
 The Albert Bridge was built to accommodate two tracks in 1876, though only one was laid at the time.

 The line west of Ipswich was duplicated to Wulkuraka in 1902, to Grandchester in 1913 and from Yarongmalu (western end of the Victoria Tunnel) to Helidon in 1918.

 The section from Roma St to Corinda (11 km) was quadruplicated in 1963, and extended to Darra (a further 5 km) in 2011, which became the junction for the first section of the new Springfield line at that time.